- Magpie Hill

 - Eucalyptus melliodora

 Albrecht remarked that despite an extended drought, the overall quality of the trees is good.

 However, there is a lack of understorey vegetation due to drought, compaction and mowing regimes.
 In the past, understorey plants like Bulbine bulbosa and Arthropodium (Chocolate Lilies) have been seen on site.
 On site there was evidence of Lomandra, Chrycocephalum and Cassinia.

 In early 2020, Friends of Grasslands surveyed the site and prepared the list below of native grasses and native flowers.

 Below is a summary of the site visit to Magpie Hill.

-The first community consultation was held on March 14 2020.
+The first community consultation was held in March 2020.
 Here’s the report documenting the outcome of that session.

 This work has been funded through an ACT Government Adopt-a-Park grant and led by the Lyneham Community Association

 SULLIVANS CK MICRO-FOREST, LYNEHAM